roomfulmoshe/roomfulmoshe/README.md

 ## 🚀 About Me:

-- I am a CS Undergrad in my senior year.
+- I am a CS 2024 graduate from CUNY Queens College.
 - I am a Full-Stack Developer
 - and, a Finance Enthusiast